wesleybeckner/python_foundations/docs/exercises/E5_Numpy.md

 ## 🧮 L5 Q4

-Read the url as a 2D array rather than a 1D array by omitting the `species` field
+Read the url as a 2D array rather than a 1D array by omitting the `species` field (the last column; hint: check parameter `usecols`)

 ```
 url = 'https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'